 - Personalized Marquee Signs: Display movie showtimes or family movie schedules just like at a real theater.

 Accessories like these really build out that high-end, professional theater feel.
-Even adding one or two of these solutions makes movie time feel like a special event every time.
+Even adding one or two of these solutions makes movie time feel like a special event.
 If you’re into smart home tech, syncing up your theater controls with Alexa, Google Home, or Apple HomeKit can be a fun DIY project, too.

 Frequently Asked Questions